paladin8/kfchess/README.md

 Without the Google Cloud and AWS keys, a few features won't work, namely the login mechanism and uploading profile pictures.

-Now use `FLASK_APP=main.py FLASK_DEBUG=1 flask run -h localhost -p 5001` to start it.
+Now use `FLASK_APP=main.py FLASK_DEBUG=1 flask run -h 127.0.0.1 -p 5001` to start it.
 It listens on port 5001.
 This server does hot reloading on the python files, so any changes made to the code will restart the server.

 ### Setting up webpack